-The Brexit project, fuelled essentially by UK right-wing party politics using migration as a divide and conquer strategy, has finally been “delivered”, or not really.
+The Brexit project has finally been “delivered” on 31 January 2020.
 This historical political U-turn has shaken the very core of British democracy and its institutions and it will take a decade if not more to become actually decoupled from the EU.
 It has left businesses, UK and other EU citizens living abroad with an uncertain vision of the future.

 The Irish issue